KathmanduLivingLabs/kathmandulivinglabs.github.io/_posts/2018-04-25-making-boundaries-pop.md

 ...
 {% endhighlight %}

-If all goes well, here's what the output looks like:
+If all goes well, here's what you will see:
 ![]({{ "/assets/img/scr_3.png" | absolute_url }})

 To make the municipality stand out a little more, let's modify the leaflet conatiner's background color.
 To do this, let's add a style tag inside the `<head>` section of `index.html`